jpverkamp/blog/content/reviews/books/Gertrude Chandler Warner/The Boxcar Children/16 - Mystery in the Sand.md

 > "Is it some sort of Geiger counter?"

-I find it greatly amusing they know what a Geiger counter is (because of {{< goodreads book="Mystery Ranch" >}}) but don't know what a metal detector is.
+I find it greatly amusing they know what a Geiger counter is (because of [[Mystery Ranch]]()) but don't know what a metal detector is.

 > Benny said, "It must have been somebody with a lot of money.
 Look at those towards!
 One, two, three, four, five towers.
 Nobody would buy a house like that nowadays.